ihe-k/Cognitive_AI_Triage/README.md

 [Depression severity dataset from Kaggle](https://www.kaggle.com/datasets/trilism/tramcam-daic-woz-e?resource=download)

 ## Testing
-I have included MRI images of patients diagnosed with mild dementia, moderate dementia, very mild dementia and non-dementia that may be used to test the app.
+I have included MRI images of patients diagnosed with mild dementia, moderate dementia, very mild dementia and non-dementia that may be used to test the app in the folder, 'Practice_Files'.

 ## Project Structure
 ```plaintext